Andy Brickley: Professional

 Brickley was drafted by the Philadelphia Flyers with the last overall pick in the 1980 NHL Entry Draft, eventually becoming the second player, after Gerry Meehan, to play in the NHL after being drafted last overall.
 Brickley first appeared with the Flyers during the 1982–83 season.

 In October 1983, the Flyers traded Brickley to the Pittsburgh Penguins with Ron Flockhart, Mark Taylor, and two 1984 draft picks in exchange for Rich Sutter and two 1984 draft picks.
 Brickley played a total of 95 games for the Penguins over two seasons, totaling 25 goals and 35 assists.
 He was briefly demoted to the Baltimore Skipjacks of the American Hockey League (AHL) after he was caught breaking curfew with teammate Mike Bullard in Montreal.

 The New Jersey Devils acquired Brickley in 1985 and sent him to the Maine Mariners for the 1985–86 season.
 In 60 games, he collected 26 goals and 34 assists, giving him the fourth-most points on the team.
 He made his debut with the Devils in 1986 and appeared in a total of 96 games in two seasons, collecting 19 goals and 26 assists.
 In 1987, he took a puck off his face in a game in Chicago, losing five teeth and getting 30 stitches, the first time in his career he would be injured that way.
-Brickley was placed on waivers following the 1987–88 NHL season and left unprotected by the Devils in the waiver draft, although the team demoted him to the Utica Devils in an effort to "hide" him and hold onto him for an additional season.
+Brickley was placed on waivers following the 1987–88 NHL season and left unprotected by the Devils in the 1988 NHL Waiver Draft, although the team demoted him to the Utica Devils in an effort to "hide" him and hold onto him for an additional season.
 The Boston Bruins picked Brickley up in the waiver draft.

 Brickley played in 71 games with the Bruins in the 1988–89 NHL season, with 13 goals and 22 assists.
 In addition to his natural position at left wing, he played center and right wing frequently, filling in any position needed by Bruins coach Terry O'Reilly, a trend that continued the following season under Mike Milbury.
 On December 5, 1988, Brickley took another puck off his face, this time receiving credit for a goal after a Ray Bourque slapshot bounced off his face and into the goal.
 The injury required five stitches.